jsenv/importmap-node-module/readme.md

 # Presentation

-Generates an [import map](https://github.com/WICG/import-maps) with mappings corresponding to [node esm resolution algorithm](https://nodejs.org/docs/latest-v16.x/api/esm.html#esm_resolution_algorithm).
+Generates [import map](https://github.com/WICG/import-maps) with mappings corresponding to [node esm resolution algorithm](https://nodejs.org/docs/latest-v16.x/api/esm.html#esm_resolution_algorithm).
 This importmap can be used to make code dependent on node module resolution executable in a browser.

 _Example of code relying on node module resolution_